filamentgroup/tau/README.md

 * `data-src-template` - the template for the additional `img` tags inserted by Tau
 * `data-frames` - the number of images to be inserted
+* `data-reduced-step-size` - factor of reduction for less capable browsers (ie, browsers with no raf)
+* `data-auto-rotate-delay` - ms to wait after initialization to start auto-rotate

 ## Styles